What to Know for Ski School

 Tips from a full-time certified ski instructor at Alta’s Alf Engen Ski School.

 You see skiers and riders having the time of their life zipping down the mountain and in front of where you sit, at a fire pit with a beer in your hand.
 While chilling all day at the ski base can be fun, it’s an activity best saved for après, especially when you want to discover why everyone is happy at the end of a long ski day.
-When it comes to your first ski school lesson, Andy Baker, a 24-year full-time ski instructor at Alta’s Alf Engen Ski School and PSIA Level III Certified Instructor, has some helpful skiing tips for you — whether you’ve dabbled in the sport or are a newbie.
+When it comes to your first ski school lesson, Andy Baker, a 24-year full-time ski instructor at Alta Ski Area's Alf Engen Ski School and PSIA Level III Certified Instructor, has some helpful skiing tips for you — whether you’ve dabbled in the sport or are a newbie.
 Most importantly, there are ski instruction options for all ages and skill levels.

-As long as you want to learn to ski/snowboard and keep an open mind, you’ll be in a good place in ski school.
+As long as you want to learn to ski/snowboard and keep an open mind, you’ll be in a good place for ski school.
 “Even for people who are good athletes in other sports, skiing is different.
 Sliding without effort can feel scary at first, and instructors want you to enjoy that gliding downhill feeling.
 I try to understand students’ body language, not just what they’re saying to me in words, so I can better guide them.”

 As Baker advises, students’ words don’t always match their physical reactions.
 If you’re concerned about something, let your instructor know.
 That’s the best way to help you